munkhbold/tech-assessment/README.md

 **Instruction**
-# Installation
+## Installation

+1. Download source code `git clone git@github.com:munkhbold/tech-assessment.git`
-1. Create `.env` file in the root directory at the same level as src.
+2. Create `.env` file in the root directory at the same level as src.
 So you can add the following variables inside the `.env` file.
 ```
     RUN_MODE=local
     TEST_DB_NAME=test_db_name